CVs & Resumes Career Change Advice Interviews Job Hunting Articles Outplacement Consultancy About Us

 If you include a Profile, use it to position yourself in the market and your particular area of expertise

-Make sure you give your CV resume the best opportunity
+Make sure you give your resume the best opportunity

 to get you to where you want to be.

-If you would like help in producing a winning CV resume,
+If you would like help in producing a winning resume,

-or would like a free review of your existing CV,
+or would like a free review of your existing resume,

-please email your CV and a consultant will respond shortly
+please email your Resume and a consultant will respond shortly

 An article by Helga A Edge MBA